The Spanish Main: Script

 Paul Henreid wrote in his memoirs that the film was his idea.
 He said he was "getting tired of being cast as the suave ladies' man and I had definitely decided no more Nazis so I started thinking in terms of something that would be more fun, a swashbuckling part in a pirate story."

 Henreid was under contract to Warner Bros.; he wrote up a treatment and took it to head of production Jack L. Warner, who refused to make the film.
 Henreid said his agent at the time, Lew Wasserman, advised him audiences would not accept him "swinging from the yardarm with a bare chest".

 However, the actor remained enthusiastic.
 Henreid had an existing commitment with RKO to make one film a year dating from his appearance in Joan of Paris, so he decided to take the movie there.
 Henreid said RKO's then head of production Charles Koerner loved the treatment and agreed to make the film.

 In October 1943, RKO announced the film would be their big spectacle of the following year, to star Paul Henreid, Maureen O'Hara, George Sanders and Walter Slezak.
-It was based on an original story and script by Aneas MacKenzie By the end of the month, Sanders was out and replaced by Arturo de Cordova with Robert Fellows to produce.
+It was based on an original story and script by Aneas MacKenzie By the end of the month, Sanders was out and replaced by Arturo de Córdova with Robert Fellows to produce.

 Henreid said RKO assigned script writing duties to George Worthing Yates but when the actor read the first hundred pages "I hated all of it.
 It was a completely different story from the one I had concocted and I was furious."
 Henreid said he refused to make the movie until it was rewritten following his outline.
 This was done, but Henreid claimed the forty new pages he was sent "was exactly the same as Yates' first draft."
 (He does not mention Aeneas MacKenzie in his memoirs.)

 Henreid knew RKO had already started building sets for the film which was budgeted at $2 million, which gave him great leverage.
 He insisted he be given powers as producer and that Yates be taken off the project.
 He persuaded Herman J. Mankiewicz, then under contract to RKO, to rewrite the script.
 Henreid called Mankiewicz's work "his first adventure story was perfect, an exciting thrilling story with everything I wanted in it."

-"Pirate pictures always make money," said producer Robert Fellows.
+"Pirate pictures always make money", said producer Robert Fellows.